abhishekpandeyIT/boulanger-chatbot/README.md

 # Welcome to our Online Bakery

 Hi!
-I am [Abhishek Pandey](mailto:abhishek.pandey03@nagarro.com), submitting my project named as **Boulanger**, a french word which means Baker (Someone who own or work at Bakery).
-This project is submitted for fullfilment of the assignment given under NODE Js and Chatbot workshop organized by NAGP, Nagarro.
+I am Abhishek Pandey, submitting my project named as **Boulanger**, a french word which means Baker (Someone who own or work at Bakery).

 ## Breif Introduction
 I heard this word Boulanger at my French Language Course, and when we are making an online store then I thought it should have a name, so I named this chatbot as Boulanger.